-We might hope that the deformation varieties for tetrahedralisations $\mathcal{T}^2$ and $\mathcal{T}^3$ of a manifold that differ by a 2-3 move might be equivalent in some sense, and then given the above theorem and induction we would get equivalence for any tetrahedralisation.
-We would expect to be able to convert between points of $\mathfrak{D}(M;\mathcal{T}^2)$ and $\mathfrak{D}(M;\mathcal{T}^3)$ as follows:\\
+We might hope that the deformation varieties for triangulations $\mathcal{T}_2$ and $\mathcal{T}_3$ of a manifold that differ by a 2-3 move might be equivalent in some sense, and then given the above theorem and induction we would get equivalence for any triangulation (with a possible exception for the manifolds that have a one-tetrahedron triangulation).
+We would expect to be able to convert between points of $\mathfrak{D}(M;\mathcal{T}_2)$ and $\mathfrak{D}(M;\mathcal{T}_3)$ as follows:\\

 Figure \ref{2-3_truncated} shows two tetrahedra labelled with complex dihedral angles $x$ and $y$ which share a face, and three tetrahedra labelled by $a, b$ and $c$ which all share an edge.
-We name the angles within one tetrahedron $x_1 = x, x_2 = \frac{x-1}{x}, x_3 = \frac{1}{1-x}$, moving clockwise from $x$ on each truncated triangular end and similarly for the other tetrahedra.
+We label the angles within one tetrahedron $x_1 = x, x_2 = \frac{x-1}{x}, x_3 = \frac{1}{1-x}$, moving clockwise from $x$ on each truncated triangular end and similarly for the other tetrahedra.
 The extra edge for the three tetrahedra gives us the equation $a_1b_1c_1=1$.
 If we are to have corresponding points of the two deformation varieties, then the dihedral angles outside of the six-sided shape in which the 2-3 move is performed must be the same.
 Because of the gluing equations, the dihedral angles inside must also be the same and we have the following relations:

-In good situations, these equations do allow us to produce a birational map between two deformation varieties of a manifold with tetrahedralisations that differ by a 2-3 move.
-However, this does not always work, in particular if we happen to have the relation in $\mathfrak{D}(M;\mathcal{T}^2)$ that $xy=1$, as we will see in the following example:
+In good situations, these equations do allow us to produce a birational map between two deformation varieties of a manifold with triangulations that differ by a 2-3 move.
+However, this does not always work, in particular if we happen to have the relation in $\mathfrak{D}(M;\mathcal{T}_2)$ that $xy=1$, as we will see in the following example.